YuankaiQi/OAAM-VLN/README.md

 # OAAM-VLN
-Code is coming for Object-and-Action Aware Model for Visual Language Navigation
+This is the repository for Object-and-Action Aware Model for Visual Language Navigation